IS THERE A TINY VOICE IN YOUR HEAD WHISPERING “FINLAND, FINLAND”?

 Besides working as a school principal, my dad wrote articles in magazines and contributed content to different primary school textbooks.

 Alongside teaching and taking care of two small kids, my mom also researched funding opportunities for her workplace, as well as worked on her Ph.D. studies.

 Even with their full-time jobs and many side projects, my family farmed a huge vegetable patch and garden.
 Every autumn, we packed the cellar full with potatoes, beets, preserved mushrooms, jams, and juices.

 Furthermore, I remember that we made a year’s worth of heating supply from the neighboring forests.
 My sister and I spent hours in the woods, eating cinnamon buns and watching our parents carry timber.
-Nature provided for us.
+Nature always provided for us.

-With such a self-supporting and active background, I thrived in my Business & Economics studies at Tampere University.
-Multi-method learning, independent time management, and no mandatory classes worked very well for me.
+With such a supportive and active background, I thrived in my Business & Economics studies at Tampere University.
+Multi-method learning, independent time management, and non-mandatory classes worked very well for me.

 In my work and during my travels, I have always loved exploring cultural differences and have documented my observations.
 Her Finland is a natural progression of this passion.

 #1 My superpower is the ability to fall asleep anywhere in 10 seconds.
 I am not kidding.
 It’s a lifesaver.